cypress-io/cypress-example-recipes/examples/blogs__iframes/README.md

 - Spy on `window.fetch` calls from the iframe
 - Stub network calls coming from the iframe

-TODO add link to the blog post
+Read the companion blog post [Working with iframes in Cypress](https://cypress.io/blog/2020/02/12/working-with-iframes-in-cypress/)

 Spec | Description
 --- | ---